I tested 7 Parahelp alternatives to find the best AI support agent for 2026

 • Safe testing: Is there a way to see how the AI will perform and measure its impact before it talks to a single customer?

 • Clear pricing: Is the pricing simple and predictable?
-Or are there sneaky per-resolution fees that punish you for being busy?
+Or are there per-resolution fees that you need to account for as you scale?

 Top 7 Parahelp alternatives at a glance